Family Trip to Royalton Splash Riviera Cancun

 Diamond Club perks (and standout staff)

 We spent a lot of time in the Diamond Club area.
 Service was genuinely warm and fast—special mentions to Francisco and Paula behind the bar, and Antonio keeping everyone topped up.
 The Vibe Team, especially Mario, brought inclusive energy to daily activities.
+The big win with Diamond Club was predictability: shaded loungers without a 07:00 dash, quick drink rounds, and easier snack runs with two kids in tow.

 - Why upgrade: Quieter pools, faster drinks, and more consistent shade—priceless with small children.